kartikkumar/cppbase/README.md

 Disclaimer
 ------

-The copyright holders are not liable for any damage(s) incurred due to improper use of `CppTemplate`.
+The copyright holders are not liable for any damage(s) incurred due to improper use of `CppProject`.

 Contact
 ------

-Shoot an [email](mailto:me@kartikkumar.com?subject=CppTemplate) if you have any questions.
+Shoot an [email](mailto:me@kartikkumar.com?subject=CppProject) if you have any questions.

 TODO
 ------